Katherine Heigl: 1992–1998: Early work

 When Heigl was nine, her aunt, along with her parents, sent photos of her to a modeling agency.
 Within a few weeks, she was signed with Wilhelmina Models as a child model.
 Soon after she was signed with the agency, a client picked her for use in a magazine ad, where she made her modeling debut.
 At the time, Heigl was earning $75 an hour posing for Sears and Lord & Taylor catalogs.
 The first time Heigl appeared in a national television ad was for Cheerios cereal.

 Heigl began studying acting and made her film debut in That Night (1992).
 She played Christina Sebastian in Steven Soderbergh's Depression-era drama King of the Hill before being cast in her first leading role in the 1994 comedy My Father the Hero.
 During this time, Heigl continued to attend New Canaan High School, balancing her film and modeling work with her academic studies.
 Heigl dropped out of New Canaan High School after her sophomore year to pursue her career in Hollywood.

-In 1995, she starred in the Steven Seagal action thriller Under Siege 2: Dark Territory.
-Heigl portrayed a 16-year-old traveling by train through the mountains with her uncle Casey Ryback (Seagal), an ex-SEAL counter-terrorist expert, in order to visit the grave of her deceased father.
+In 1995, she starred in the Steven Seagal-directed action thriller Under Siege 2: Dark Territory.
+Heigl portrayed a 16-year-old named Sarah traveling by train through the mountains with her uncle Casey Ryback (Seagal), an ex-SEAL counter-terrorist expert, in order to visit the grave of her deceased father.
 The train is hijacked by mercenaries in Colorado, who keep Heigl's character as a hostage.
 Much of her work in the film was opposite Morris Chestnut, Sandra Taylor and Everett McGill.
 Despite an increased focus on acting, Heigl still modeled extensively, appearing regularly in magazines such as Seventeen.

 She landed the lead role in Disney's made-for-television film Wish Upon a Star in 1996, portraying two body-swapping characters along with Danielle Harris.
 That year Heigl's parents divorced, and her mother was diagnosed with cancer.
 After her high school graduation in 1997, Heigl moved into a four-bedroom house in Malibu Canyon, California with her mother, who also became her manager.
 In 1998, she co-starred with Peter Fonda in the television movie The Tempest, an adaptation of William Shakespeare's play of the same name.
 The setting of the film was changed to Civil War Mississippi.
 She also starred in the horror film Bride of Chucky.